☰ open navigation sidebar

 Background

 As existing nuclear facilities are modernised and new ones constructed, their dependence on digital systems is increasing dramatically.
 This includes the integration of digital systems into everything from business systems to nuclear safety and security systems.
 These digital technologies are generally categorised as Information Technology (IT) or Operational Technologies (OT).
-This growing dependence on digital systems brings an ever increasing need to implement strong defense measures to protect digital systems, both IT and OT, from compromise.
+This growing dependence on digital systems brings an ever increasing need to implement strong defence measures to protect digital systems, both IT and OT, from compromise.

 Cybersecurity is the protection of digital systems and the information contained within these systems against cyberattacks.
 Specifically, cybersecurity seeks to protect the confidentiality, integrity and availability of digital systems and the associated data and processes they maintain.
 Cybersecurity is a subset of information security which looks at the broader protection of information in both digital and physical form.
 Along with physical protection, cybersecurity needs to be part of the overall security strategy at a nuclear facility, and enhancing cybersecurity capabilities in the nuclear industry is a main priority for WINS.